-Kathleen Granchelli, Secretary
+Kathleen Granchelli, Secretary and Treasurer

 Kathleen is a public relations professional with more than twenty-five years experience in the high tech sector.
 She has led and built successful programs and events in corporate communications, media relations, community partnerships, and STEM K-12 initiatives at Draper, an R&D organization in Cambridge, Massachusetts.
 In addition to Sparking Life, she has served on the boards of Cambridge Chamber of Commerce, Kendall Square Association, and Cambridge Compact for a Sustainable Future.